AuroBreeze/quick-c/README.en.md

 ## 📚 Telescope preview notes

-- Both directory and target pickers include a Makefile preview.
+- Both directory and target pickers include a Makefile preview with improved Windows path compatibility.
 - In the target picker, the preview is fixed to the Makefile in the selected directory (no live refresh for performance).
 - Large files are truncated by bytes/lines; controlled by:
   - `make.telescope.preview`